blueewhitee/blockbyscroll/README.md

 - 🔄 Quick reset option when you need to continue browsing
 - ⏱️ Optional auto-reset timer to refresh counters automatically
 - ⚙️ Customizable blocklist to manage which sites are monitored
+- 🚫 Block YouTube Shorts and homepage to reduce distractions and time waste

 ## Why NoMoScroll?